 A Spiritual Journey

-He was proud of his medical career, but he prayed to do something more.
-Never did he imagine that prayer would take him to Africa.
+He was proud of his medical career, but he prayed for a chance to do something more.

 Visit our headquarters at CURE International, a nonprofit organization I founded to build hospitals in developing countries, and you might think you’re in any small American office.

 We’ve got computers, a postage meter, a conference room with a map of the world.
 Faxes fly and donations of medical equipment arrive by the truckload.

 But at the very center of our operation, there’s one room with nothing more than a pew and walls lined with pictures of doctors and pastors to remind us to pray for those who minister day in and day out.
 I want to tell you about that room.
 First, though, I’ll tell you a little more about CURE.

 Twenty years back I was just a surgeon in private practice.
 I was proud of my medical career, yet I yearned to do something more.
 My wife, Sally, and I prayed about it every morning at the breakfast table in our old Pennsylvania farmhouse and talked about it at church.

 Out of the blue one day I received an invitation to volunteer for a month in Malawi, a small landlocked country in southeast Africa.
 I did some research.
 Malawi was one of the poorest places on earth.
 I was shocked to learn that there was only one orthopedic surgeon for every nine million people.